Skip to main content Skip to footer

 There's a reason a distinction is made between commercial grade and industrial grade computers and it's not just a matter of durability.
 An industrial grade computer built with the production plant in mind also takes into account the need for sanitation in food manufacturing.

-Take a fanless rugged computer for instance that opts to remove fan cooling in favor of a heat sink.
+Take a fanless rugged mini PC for instance that opts to remove fan cooling in favor of a heat sink.
 In an environment where bacteria can spell infection for hundreds if not thousands of people, that design choice is one that can save several lives.
 This is because fans draw in bacteria along with air into the computer.
 Inside the warm computer body, bacteria, (such as salmonella that takes less than 5 hours to reach harmful levels) can fester and grow before being pushed back into the environment.

 A heat sink, like those found in many fanless industrial grade computers, avoids this by having a metal plate that absorbs heat from the computer's internals.
 No fans, no circulation of air, no spreading of harmful bacteria.